vladimirpetrovski/petrovski.co/content/about.md

   <img style="width: 100%; height: auto; border-radius: 100%" src="/images/profile.jpg"/>
 </div>

 Hi there, I'm Vladimir Petrovski and I'm a mobile engineer.
 [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) is my current area of interest and I take every moment of my free time to dive into the technologies related to it.
 Exploring [ubiquitous computing](https://en.wikipedia.org/wiki/Ubiquitous_computing) gives me the opportunity to solve challenging, everyday problems and work on awesome projects.
 In the meantime, I'm improving my open source contributions and sharing my knowledge.
-In the meantime, I'm improving my open source contributions and sharing my knowledge.
 This site is part of that plan.

 👇 Check out my personal accounts